Her Fullest Flowering

 The femme fatale is irresistible and yet terrifying to the human male because she usurps the supposedly male traits of initiative and assertiveness.
 He is simultaneously flattered and emasculated by her seduction, so that he feels he must conquer her and win her body for his prize.
 The huntress appears to be ignorant of all this.
 Her method is a parody; the process of seduction is laid bare against an inky black background with the stark clarity of a tissue sample on a glass slide.
 As she performs her routine, the soundtrack strains for the language of desire and consummation but instead it speaks of dense flesh and razor blades.
 She has no notion why these men wade into the stupefying void in pursuit of her.

-Perhaps it always ends like this, with each incarnation of the huntress losing her mind and being destroyed before she can do harm to the project.
-We must imagine the new thing she might have become in her fullest flowering: a creature born of another world, in total possession of its human appearance.
-Instead she must make do with one final look at the skin she never quite learned to inhabit, before she is obliterated by her prey.
+Perhaps it always ends like this, with each incarnation of the huntress losing her mind and being destroyed before she does harm to the project.
+We can but imagine the new thing she might have become in her fullest flowering: a creature born of another world, hybrid, in total possession of its human appearance.
+Instead she must make do with one final look at the skin she never learned to inhabit, before she is obliterated by her prey.